 deeply sorry.
 You only regret the people

-you haven’t tried.
+you haven’t known.

-and wondered if she would still be fun and funny, cute and cuddly (she
+‘I will see my old friend next week and wondered if she will still be fun and funny, cute and cuddly.

-that beauty and strength are an accident of youth and what matters is the personality,
+'Beauty and strength are an accident of youth and what matters is the personality, character and soul, that stay with us'.

-She nodded and smiled, losing interest as she walked away dismissively yet
+She nodded and smiled, losing interest as she walked away dismissively, yet

 so attractively.
 Our time was up.